paullabonne/BayesMultiMode/README.md

 `BayesMultiMode` is an R package for detecting and exploring multimodality using Bayesian techniques.
 The approach works in two stages.
-First, a mixture distribution is fitted on the data using a spare finite mixture Markoc chain Monte Carlo (SFM MCMC) algorihtm.
+First, a mixture distribution is fitted on the data using a sparse finite mixture Markov chain Monte Carlo (SFM MCMC) algorithm.
 The number of mixture components does not have to be specified; the size of the mixture is estimated simultaneously with the mixture weights and components through a SFM approach.
 Second, the resulting MCMC draws are